Jaundice in Newborns: Random Facts, Myths & What Parents Should Know

 phototherapy for newborn jaundice

-When bilirubin levels rise, doctors usually treat newborn jaundice with phototherapy, which uses special blue lights to help break down bilirubin in the skin.
+When bilirubin levels rise, doctors usually treat newborn jaundice with phototherapy.
+This treatment uses special blue lights that help break down bilirubin in the skin.

-You’ll usually see your newborn under this treatment in the hospital or at follow-up visits, and pediatricians track progress with blood tests and visual checks.
+You may see your newborn under these lights in the hospital or during follow-up care.
+Pediatricians track progress with bilirubin checks and physical exams.

-If bilirubin stays high, especially above 15-20 mg/dl, they may recommend an exchange transfusion to lower levels quickly and reduce complications.
+If bilirubin stays dangerously high, your clinician may recommend an exchange transfusion.
+This treatment lowers bilirubin quickly and helps reduce serious complications.

-Keep breastfeeding during phototherapy; regular feeds help your baby pass bilirubin through urine and stool.
-Hydration is vital to support your baby’s overall digestive health during treatment, as it aids in bilirubin elimination.
+Keep breastfeeding during phototherapy unless your clinician gives different advice.
+Regular feeds help your baby pass bilirubin through urine and stool.
+Hydration is vital to support your baby’s digestive health during treatment.

-You can ask questions, review results, and understand each step, because informed care supports confidence and protects your newborn’s freedom from preventable harm.
+You can ask questions, review results, and understand each step.
+Informed care supports confidence and helps protect your newborn from preventable harm.

 With prompt monitoring and the right treatment, most babies recover well and avoid serious complications.